Overview of Compliances for Single-Use Plastic

 Applicants can apply for a factory license with the labour department of the respective state.

-Documents for securing the Factory License in India
+Necessary Papers for securing the Factory License in India

 NOC from SPCB